Common Genetic Health Problems in Shelties

 Learn more about Patellar Luxation at Pet MD.

 3. Hip Dysplasia

+You then have two options: medical management or surgery.
 The former means maintaining your dog's healthy weight, giving him low-impact exercise like slow jogging and swimming, a warm sleeping area and massage therapy.

 If you can afford it, there are many types of surgical treatment available depending on the age of your dog and the severity of the hip dysplasia.